 Included in the per-person price is all the crockery, cutlery, food service staff and the buffet tables and tablecloths.

-For spit roast catering we arrive on site about one hour prior to your arranged eating time.
+For catering we arrive on site about one hour prior to your arranged eating time.
 For BBQ Catering we arrive on site up to two and a half hours prior to your eating time.
 For suppers or afternoon teas we arrive as close to your eating time as possible.

 The number of staff we have is directly dependant on your menu requirements and the number of guests.